quorum1/governance/docs/operating-agreement.md

 ### 8.4 Reports

-Within 90 days after the end of each taxable year, the Collective shall send to  each Steward (1) the information necessary to complete federal and state income tax or  information returns and (2) a copy of the Collective’s federal, state, and local income tax  or information returns for the year.
+Within 90 days after the end of each taxable year, the Collective shall send to each member the information necessary to complete federal and state income tax or information returns, if needed.

 ## SECTION 9 - DISSOLUTION AND WINDING UP